 Now that you know what to look for, start researching coffee roasters in your city.
 The best way to get the freshest beans is to buy them directly from the roaster.
 Roasters may also sell their coffee in local gourmet shops – always make sure to check that the roasting date is on the bag!

-Here are our 5 favorite picks from all around the world.
-There are numerous options that we could have included, but these coffees are most popular, easy to find, and good to start if you are getting into gourmet coffee for the first time.
+Here are our favorite picks from all around the world.
+Though, there are numerous options that we could have included, but these coffees are most popular, easy to find, and good to start if you are getting into gourmet coffee for the first time.

 Ethiopia is the place where coffee growing started – in fact there are still cloud forests in the country were wild coffee trees grow.
 Ethiopia still produces some of the greatest coffee bean varieties in the world, including the popular beans from the Yirgacheffe region.